 Wednesday was a bit of a reprieve from the heat, with rain showers moving through North Texas in the morning, and showers moving south towards Central Texas and the Houston area in the afternoon.
 Later that evening, prices started to become volatile.
 Prices between the hours of 5:00 to 6:00 PM averaged about $1,300 per MWh, even though prices during the day averaged $115 per MWh, which was 10% of what prices were on Tuesday.

 The price volatility that began Wednesday evening continued into Thursday afternoon.
 Thursday was slightly cooler than the day before, which reduced the demand on the electricity grid.
-However, an 840 MW natural gas fired plant in East Texas tripped offline early Thursday morning and wind speeds were down, which reduced the output from wind farms.
+However, an 840 MW natural gas-fired plant in East Texas tripped offline early Thursday morning and wind speeds were down, which reduced the output from wind farms.
 That reduction in electricity production was just enough to put the grid back into a critical situation by 2 PM.
 On Thursday afternoon, prices rose above $8,500 per MWh for two hours and set another record where the average daily index price was $1,168 per MWh - just slightly higher than Tuesday’s.

 There may be additional price volatility today (August 16th).
-Even though the East Texas power plant that was offline on Thursday came back into service this morning, the lack of wind in the wind forecast along with slightly higher temperatures have this afternoon’s forecast predicting another situation where there is not enough generating capacity to meet the amount of demand.
+Even though the East Texas power plant that was offline on Thursday came back into service this morning, the lack of wind in the wind forecast along with slightly higher temperatures has this afternoon’s forecast predicting another situation where there is not enough generating capacity to meet the amount of demand.

 Figure 2: August 2019 Real Time Prices for North Texas, by 5

-All in all, by the end of this week, we will have set the two highest Real Time Index days in ERCOT history, also making this month the highest index priced month in ERCOT history.
-Electricity prices this week surpassed the hottest days during the summer of 2011 (a summer of extreme drought and wild fires across Texas) and the winter snow event of February 2011 when the Super Bowl was in town and rolling black outs were experienced across the Dallas Metroplex.
+All in all, by the end of this week, we will have set the two highest Real Time Index days in ERCOT history, also making this month the highest index-priced month in ERCOT history.
+Electricity prices this week surpassed the hottest days during the summer of 2011 (a summer of extreme drought and wildfires across Texas) and the winter snow event of February 2011 when the Super Bowl was in town and rolling blackouts were experienced across the Dallas Metroplex.

 The impact to future summer power prices was also significant.
-The On-Peak forwards for the next summer increased by about $35 per MWh since the end of July, which brought the averages for the entire year of 2020 up by about $8.00 per MWh, or about 0.8¢ per kWh.
+The on-peak forwards for the next summer increased by about $35 per MWh since the end of July, which brought the averages for the entire year of 2020 up by about $8.00 per MWh, or about 0.8¢ per kWh.